firebase/firebase-js-sdk/common/api-review/firestore-lite.api.md

     where(condition: FilterCondition & Constant): Pipeline<AppModelType>;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "pipeline" is marked as @public, but its signature references "PipelineSource" which is marked as @beta
+//
+// @public
+export function pipeline(firestore: Firestore): PipelineSource;

+// @public
+export function pipeline(query: Query): Pipeline;

 // @beta
 export class PipelineResult<AppModelType = DocumentData> {
     /* Excluded from this release type: _ref */